Native Mobile App or a Hybrid Mobile App? Which is Better?

 Even though the initial investment is high for a native mobile app, you stand to gain superior user-experience and functionality.

-Mobile App development agencies should make their clients aware of the benefits and limitations of both the hybrid app as well as the native app.
+The mobile app development agency should make their clients aware of the benefits and limitations of both the hybrid app as well as the native app.
 An Android mobile app or an iOS mobile app should be recommended when strategies and the need for the app are strong and clear and the clients are willing to pay for it.